starise/ArchLinuxPi/SERVICES.md

 ### Conflicts with systemd-resolved

 When `systemd-resolved` daemon is running, Docker will fail to bind on port 53.
 Because the daemon is listening on 127.0.0.53:53, we have to disable DNSStubListener [following the official instructions](https://hub.docker.com/r/adguard/adguardhome#resolved-daemon) of the image.

+## Gerbera - UPnP Media Server

+UPnP relies on having clients and servers able to communicate via IP Multicast.
+The default docker bridge network setup does not support multicast.
+[The easiest way](https://hub.docker.com/r/gerbera/gerbera) to achieve this is to use `network_mode: host` for the service.
+Anyway, using this strategy, it's not possible to redirect the port `49494` inside Docker via Traefik.
+In order to achieve this, [it's necessary](https://stackoverflow.com/a/60047840) to use a static configuration file (`/etc/traefik/rules.toml`) and enable the file provider to read this file.